PDXpert PLM Software

 - A catalog or sales identifier for purchasing that physical item.

 The source part number (which may include alphanumeric and symbol characters) is assigned by its manufacturer.
 Different manufacturers may use the same part number to represent similar parts, or completely unrelated items.
 Therefore, both the manufacturer name and number are required to uniquely identify a part.

 Source specifications are not a substitute for requirements.
 Specifications (e.g., the part datasheet) describe actual part properties under various conditions.
 Your part may require some of the specified properties while ignoring others, and your part may require different conditions.
 You may even have requirements that the source part fulfills but the supplier doesn't specify.

 In most cases, specifications that exceed requirements are perfectly acceptable.
-For example, if you require stable performance to 70°C and the source part is specified to operate to 100°C, it's very likely that this over-specification is acceptable.
+For example, if you require stable performance up to 70°C and the source part is specified to operate up to 100°C, it's very likely that this over-specification is acceptable.
 You wouldn't usually change the requirement to match the specification, since that'd exclude parts that meet the original 70°C requirement.

 When a source part's published specification doesn't meet the home part's requirement, then:

 - The source part isn't suitable for your application, and can't be added to your part's source list; or

 - Your requirement is too demanding (or not even needed) and can be revised or removed; or